The Chainers Youth Theatres

 The Junior Chainers and Chainers meet weekly on Wednesday evenings.
 If you are interested in joining and want to find out more, email katy@redrosechain.com

-Written by Joanna Carrick, presented by The Chainers Youth Theatre – February 2020
+Written and performed by The Chainers Youth Theatre – April 2023